Knox County Democratic Party

-- The chair, treasurer, and deputy treasurer shall be listed on file as authorized signatories on all bank accounts of the Knox County Democratic Party.
+The chair and treasurer, as well as the deputy treasurer if one has been appointed, shall be listed on file as authorized signatories on all bank accounts of the Knox County Democratic Party.

-- The Candidates and Volunteers Committee shall consider requests for candidate financial support and issue recommendations to the Executive Committee after reviewing the candidates’ campaign plans.
+A. The executive committee shall consider requests for candidate financial support after reviewing the candidates’ campaign plans.
 Criteria for a successful request for financial support shall include, but are not limited to, the timeliness of the candidate’s request, the formation of a campaign committee and designation of a treasurer by the candidate, a demonstrated plan for raising additional funds for the campaign, and agreement by the candidate with the principles of the Knox County Democratic Party.

-- The Executive Committee may vote to grant financial support to local and non-federal district candidates following the recommendation of the Candidates and Volunteers Committee.
+B. The executive committee may vote to grant financial support to local and non-federal district candidates after considering these campaign plans..

 Chapter 6: Endorsements